Spelling of disc: Disk

 The earlier word is disk, which came into the English language in the middle of the 17th century.
 In the 19th century, disk became the conventional spelling for audio recordings made on a flat plate, such as the gramophone record.
 Early BBC technicians differentiated between disks (in-house transcription records) and discs (the colloquial term for commercial gramophone records, or what the BBC dubbed CGRs).

 UK versus U.S.

 By the 20th century, the "k" spelling was more popular in the United States, while the "c" variant was preferred in the UK.
 In the 1950s, when the American company IBM pioneered the first hard disk drive storage devices, it used the "k" spelling.
 Consequently, in computer terminology today it is common for the "k" word to refer mainly to magnetic storage devices (particularly in British English, where the term disk is sometimes regarded as a contraction of diskette, a much later word and actually a diminutive of disk).
+Kodak's 1982 disc film used the -c variant.
+The RISC OS, developed by the British Acorn Computers in 1987, and which was subsequently forked when Acorn stopped working on it, uses the spelling 'disc' for magnetic media.